tmickleydoyle/moonwalk/README.md

 # MoonWalk: Walk to the Root Directory

-MoonWalk travels the file tree from a child directory back to the root directory calling walkFn for each file or direcory in the path back.
-The walkFn function will handle the errors from the visited files and directories.
+MoonWalk travels the file tree from a child directory back to the root directory calling walkFn for each file in the path back.
+The walkFn function will handle the errors from the visited files and return the name of the file with the path to the file.

 Example: